Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 ## 2018-01-06 Toolkit solution and Examples II changes:
 * Remove "redundant delegate constructors" for callbacks
-* Fix "OnClick" routing for
+* Fix `OnClick` routing for
   - ListBox
   - CheckedListBox
   - TextBox
   - TreeView
 * Update the test project to see if click on TextBox's work as expected
-* Set some private fields to "readonly"
+* Set some private fields to `readonly`
 * Fix AddToWorkspace in KryptonDockingManager

 =======

 ## 2017-11-12 Toolkit Examples II solution changes:
 * Work out why clipping is the default for "DrawText"
-  - Applies to buttons, lLabels, Form Titles
+  - Applies to buttons, Labels, Form Titles
   - Create test project - has theme selection, for type testing
-* Remove 'Severity Code Description Project File Line Suppression State' Warning CS0618 'SecurityAction.RequestMinimum' is obsolete: 'Assembly level declarative security is obsolete and is no longer enforced by the CLR by default.
-See http://go.microsoft.com/fwlink/?LinkID=155570 for more information.'
-Basic Events 2015 [Source Path]\Krypton-NET-4.7\Source\Krypton Navigator Examples\Basic Events\Properties\AssemblyInfo.cs 35 Active
+* Remove `Severity Code Description Project File Line Suppression State` Warning CS0618 `SecurityAction.RequestMinimum` is obsolete: `Assembly level declarative security is obsolete and is no longer enforced by the CLR by default.
+See http://go.microsoft.com/fwlink/?LinkID=155570 for more information.` Basic Events 2015 [Source Path]\Krypton-NET-4.7\Source\Krypton Navigator Examples\Basic Events\Properties\AssemblyInfo.cs 35 Active

 =======
 ## 2017-10-17 Commits are: